-All standards are summarized in Chart A, Height, Bulk and Area Requirements.
-Editor's Note: Chart A (155:A1) is included at the end of this chapter.
-The following area, yard and height requirements shall pertain to all buildings in the C-O District:
+All standards are summarized in Chart A, Height, Bulk and Area Requirements.14 The following area, yard and height requirements shall pertain to all buildings in the C-O District:

 A. Area requirements.
 The sum total of the gross floor area of all structures on a lot, excluding the gross floor area of off-street parking garage space, shall not exceed three times the area of the lot on which the structure is located.
-In no case shall the footprint of individual building or structure exceed 10,000 square feet in floor area.
+In no case shall any individual building or structure exceed 10,000 square feet in floor area.